SaumitraLohokare/tte/README.md

 A bare minimum terminal text editor.
 (Severely incomplete)

+> [!WARNING]
+> This project is intended as a learning experience for building a text editor.
+It is not designed to be a fully-featured or production-ready tool, and is not recommended for use as your primary text editor.
+Feature development will be limited and may not be completed.

-## Features
+## Keybinds

 - `Ctrl + q` : Quit

 ## Missing Features

-- Status Line
+- Better status line
 - Editing
 - ...

 ## Known Bugs

-- Sometimes, when pressing up arrow, the cursor will randomly get stuck, and will not go futher up until you press left or right.
-- The x, y calculation is messed up for non-zero start position for buffers

-## Notice

-This is an educational project for me to learn how to build a text editor.
-This is not meant to be used as your main text editor.
-I will probably not make this feature complete.
+- ?